 Arrested?
 Call . . . .

-If you are facing federal charges for bank robbery, phone our Nevada federal criminal defense attorneys for a free meeting.
+If you are facing federal charges for bank robbery, phone our Las Vegas Federal Crimes Lawyer.
 Our goal is to try to negotiate a favorable resolution where your charges get reduced or dismissed altogether.
 Otherwise, we will fight for your innocence at trial in pursuit of a “not guilty” verdict.